Workshops & Daytime Events

 Friday 13:30 with Dr. Anaïs Sékiné

-Presentation and discussion with Anaïs on her doctoral research: “Les mondes du Lindy Hop – Appropriation culturelle et politiques de la joie/The worlds of Lindy Hop – cultural appropriation and the politics of joy.”
-More details coming soon!
+Dive deeper into Lindy Hop and issues of appropriation during the presentation and discussion with Anaïs on her doctoral research: “Les mondes du Lindy Hop – Appropriation culturelle et politiques de la joie/The worlds of Lindy Hop – cultural appropriation and the politics of joy.”

 Jazz Jam with J^3